Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Duality Principles and Testing Objects

 Thus every stratum $\ell_k$ with $k\ge 2$ is invisible to filtered representations, and the maximal reconstructible quotient of $\mathcal P$ is its boundary quotient $\mathcal P/\mathcal P^{(1)}$.

 In particular, filtered action can distinguish elements of $\mathcal P$ at most up to defect degree $1$.
-Two elements $p,q \in \mathcal P$ that differ by an element of $\mathcal P^{(1)}$ induce the same action on every filtered representation, while any difference outside $\mathcal P^{(1)}$ is detected.
+Two elements $p,q \in \mathcal P$ that differ by an element of $\mathcal P^{(1)}$ induce the same action on every filtered representation, while differences outside $\mathcal P^{(1)}$ remain detectable within the filtered reconstruction framework.
 Equivalently,

 where $\sim$ denotes the equivalence relation act identically on all filtered representations.
 Thus the maximal reconstructible quotient of $\mathcal P$ obtained from filtered action is the boundary quotient